Note: During the COVID-19 pandemic, we have modified our programs and services, please contact us for more details.

 Living with HIV can be different for everyone

 Living with HIV means different things to different people, and everyone has unique experiences.
 Along with our services for all clients, Nine Circles provides a wide variety of supports and services specifically to people living with HIV in Manitoba.
-These include one on one appointments with members of our team, and group based support.
-Call 204-940-6000 with questions or email our Health Promotion Coordinator.
+These include one on one appointments with members of our team and group-based support.
 To find out what’s on in the coming month, have a look at our monthly calendar of events.
 Have any questions?
 Call us at 204-940-6000.

-The PHA Fund provides financial support to people living with HIV in Manitoba for quality of life needs where no other source of income is available.
+The HI5 Fund provides financial support to people living with HIV in Manitoba for quality of life needs where no other source of income is available.
 Requests are reviewed on a monthly basis.
-Request forms are available at our reception desk, or see your Social Worker for assistance with filling out an application.
-View the PHA Fund Guidelines to learn more about the fund.
+Request forms are available at our reception desk or see your Social Worker for assistance with filling out an application.
+View the HI5 Fund Guidelines to learn more about the fund.

 For basics on living well with HIV visit CATIE’s Healthy Living page.